zorfling/modern-js-for-php-devs/src/pages/4-Laravel-GraphQL-Server/index.md

 }
 ```

-And two queries, `allPeople` to list all, and `person` to retrieve a Person by id.
+It also provides two queries, `allPeople` to list all the people, and `person` to retrieve a particular Person by ID.

 We'll use Laravel and [Laravel GraphQL](https://github.com/Folkloreatelier/laravel-graphql) to create our very own GraphQL server with Laravel that meets this schema.

 ### Set up a new Laravel app

+First up we'll use the Laravel CLI to create a new application.

 ```bash
 $ laravel new zero-graphql